potatoqualitee/dbatools.ai/README.md

 - Progress tracking and feedback during file processing and data import
 - Conversion of various file types to Markdown format
 - Extraction of structured data from text based on JSON schemas
+- Support for both OpenAI and Azure OpenAI Services

 ## Supported Platforms
 + Windows PowerShell 5.1